tbadura/jokes/README.md

 This web application will display a random joke from The Internet Chuck Norris Database (http://www.icndb.com/).
 Each time the web page is refreshed, you will get a different Chuck Norris joke.
-The source code is writtenin Java and uses the Spring Framework.
+The source code is written in Java and uses the Spring Framework.

 This project was created using IntelliJ IDEA (IDE).
 Load project by opening